d3clane/HashTable/README-en.md

 This hash function returns the length of the string.

-The average length of an English word is 4.7, it is considered that the longest word is pneumononoultramicroscopicsilicovolcanoconiosis, the length of which is 45.
+The average length of an English word is 4.7, it is considered that the longest word is pneumonoultramicroscopicsilicovolcanoconiosis, the length of which is 45.
 It turns out that on our dataset the values will be in the boundaries of [1, 45], and a normal distribution is expected, since in fact words of very short and very long length are strongly less than words of average length.
 Let's check it in practice:

 ![string length hash](https://github.com/d3clane/HashTable/blob/master/ReadmeAssets/imgs/StringLengthHash.png)